fssa-batch3/vignesh.ramachandran__web_project/README.md

         9. Then click the "show dishes" button.
         10. You can see the Dish details such as Dish name,status and Price.
         11. If you want to edit means click the "checkbox" that which dish you want to edit.
-        12. You can edit the Dish name, price.(once at a time)
+        12. You can edit the Dish price.(once at a time)
         13. Then click the "Save" button.
     - Expected Result:
         - Dish details edited (or) updated sucessfully.